talktogproject/ethicsteacher/endto-during.md

 ### **Training your research staff & students**

-All researchers involved in a research project should be adequately trained in research ethics and why certain protocols are being implemented.
+All researchers involved in a research project should be trained well in research ethics and why certain protocols are being implemented.
 Taking research ethics and/or data privacy courses offered by your organization or referring them to this ethics course are good places to start.
+Researchers should also be briefed about the specific study protocols and materials to be used.
 Also think about soft skills expected from a researcher, such as how to communicate with participants professionally and what to do when something unexpected happens.
+Having well-informed and confident researchers doing data collection is important to the success of any research project.

 ### Ongoing consent and renewal of consent

-Some research designs require...
+Some research designs require multiple sessions.

 * * *
 #### How this supports the BPS ethics principle of _respect_